continuitydrift/eth-denver-2022/chapter-17.md

 "For talking to you.
 We have to post a picture of us, with you, from your phone.
 So they know it wasn't faked."

 "My phone isn't charged."
 Chase said.
-The fox held out her hand, wearing gloves that matched the mask, and waved her other hand over the phone, the screen lighting up, and the battery starting to charge.
+The fox held out her hand, wearing gloves that matched the mask, and waved her other hand over the phone, the screen lighting up, and the battery starting to go back up.
 She took a picture with Chase and her, and then with all three of them, and then had someone wearing a rat head took a picture of everyone.

 They posted the pictures from his account, using hashtags that didn't make sense to him.
 Marcus asked them why they were wearing the masks.